Books That Celebrate Women Heroes

 Sky High: The True Story of Maggie Gee by Marissa Moss and illustrated by Carl Angel is one of my favorite books that celebrate women heroes.

-This lesson plan has activities and printable games that celebrate women aviators.
+This lesson plan has activities and lessons that celebrate women aviators.

 Brave Harriet: The First Woman to Fly the English Channel by Marissa Moss and illustrated by C.F.
 Payne is another book about an inspiring female aviator.